|

 - ONNDRIA:

-English variant of Andrea, meaning
+Variant form of English Andrea, meaning

 "man; warrior."

-(Onóra): Irish form of Latin Honora,
+- ONÓRA: Irish form of Latin Honora,

 meaning "honor, valor."